-NANOBIOTIX Announces the Start of the Roadshow for Its Proposed Global Offering and Proposed Nasdaq Listing
+Nanobiotix Announces the Start of the Roadshow for Its Proposed Global Offering and Proposed Nasdaq Listing

-NANOBIOTIX (Paris:NANO) (Euronext: NANO ISIN: FR0011341205 the "Company"), a clinical-stage nanomedicine company pioneering new approaches to the treatment of cancer, today announced the start of its roadshow (starting from the filing of a registration statement in the United States later today) in connection with its intention to issue and sell, subject to market and other conditions, 6,500,000 ordinary shares of the Company in an initial public offering of American Depositary Shares ("ADSs"), each representing one ordinary share, in the United States (the "U.S. Offering") and a concurrent offering of ordinary shares in certain jurisdictions outside of the United States (the "European Offering" and, together with the U.S. Offering, the "Global Offering").
+NANOBIOTIX (Paris:NANO) (Euronext: NANO ISIN: FR0011341205 the "Company"), a clinical-stage nanomedicine company pioneering new approaches to the treatment of cancer, today announced the start of its roadshow in connection with its intention to issue and sell, subject to market and other conditions, 6,500,000 ordinary shares of the Company in an initial public offering of American Depositary Shares ("ADSs"), each representing one ordinary share, in the United States (the "U.S. Offering") and a concurrent offering of ordinary shares in certain jurisdictions outside of the United States (the "European Offering" and, together with the U.S. Offering, the "Global Offering").
 The Company intends to grant the underwriters for the Global Offering (the "Underwriters") a 30-day option to purchase additional ADSs and/or ordinary shares in an aggregate amount of up to 15% of the total number of ADSs and ordinary shares proposed to be sold in the Global Offering.

 All securities to be sold in the Global Offering will be offered by the Company.
 The Company has applied to list its ADSs on the Nasdaq Global Market under the ticker symbol "NBTX."
 The Company's ordinary shares are listed on the regulated market of Euronext in Paris under the symbol "NANO."